Relational De-Creation

 “If immortality belongs properly to God alone, the next question is what Scripture says man actually is.”

 Scripture does not introduce man as an immortal soul residing inside a temporary body.
-Scripture says man became a living soul.
+Scripture says man became a living nephesh — rendered by the ESV as “a living creature.”

 The Hebrew word used here is nephesh, a word usually translated as “soul.”
 In the Bible, nephesh refers to the person, the self, or the life of a being.
 So when Scripture says that man became a living nephesh, it is saying that man became a living person.